sboerwinkle/bounce_brawl/README.txt

 ----Windows----

+Ah yes.
+I remember the days when I had a Windows computer available to develop on.
+It was a nightmare.

+I left the stuff in the Makefile.
+Assuming you have make, gcc, MinGW, etc., 'make windows' is the command to run.
+This may or may not work.
+I've added a lot since I had access to Windows.

-Use 'make windows' to compile, assuming you have make, gcc, MinGW, etc. Unfortunately, since my development computer has an Intel graphics card and can't openGL to save it's life, this is a rather graphically derpy version.
+Unfortunately, since my development computer had an Intel graphics card and couldn't use openGL to save it's life, this is a rather graphically derpy version.
 All the circles are octogons, though it's rather efficient.
 If you want to fix it, feel free to try.

 ----Twiddling Performance----